-The right to dignity permeates the entire bill of rights in our constitution, it is an intrinsic part of the right to life, broadly construed, for the denial of the right to dignity would denude the right to life of its effective content and meaningfulness.
-Section 7(1) of the constitution in so far as it prohibits inhuman and degrading treatment, is protective of the right to dignity.
+The right to dignity permeates the entire bill of rights in our constitution, it is an intrinsic part of the right to life, broadly construed, for the denial of the right to dignity would denude the right to life of its effective content and

-Section 7(1) bears quoting in full:
+Section: 7(1) bears quoting in full:

-'7.
-(1) No person shall be subjected to torture or to inhuman or degrading punishment or other treatment.'
+"7.
+(1) No person shall be subjected to torture or to inhuman or degrading punishment or other treatment."